FAQ: Amazon Ecology

-The surrounding jungles host strange mixed species flocks that stomp about the forest floor.
+The surrounding primary forests host strange mixed species flocks that stomp about the forest floor.
 They create noisy disturbances and eat the fleeing insects and other small critters they spook.
 Strikingly colored trogons and antbirds can be found here.
 Flycatchers can be seen from a distance.
 Gnat catchers, creepers and hummingbirds are visible to the sharp-eyed observer.
-There are countless varieties of smaller birds too diverse to go into in this introductory statement.
 Brazil alone is home to over 800 resident and 250 migratory species.
 Bring your binoculars.
-This is the place to add to your life list.
+This is a place a birder can readily add to their life list.

 Are there other gamefish?

 There are also dozens of other great gamefish throughout the Amazon, depending on the specific fishery.
 Many rivers in the Amazon system have their own particular mix of game fish.
 Among the more notable Amazon denizens are the huge arapaima (pirarucu) and the silvery, prehistoric- looking ‘aruana’.
-The arapaima must come to the surface periodically to gulp air in order to survive.
-Picture a 100 pound plus scaled giant surfacing near your boat in a glass smooth lagoon!
+Arapaima, an obligatory air-breather must come to the surface periodically to gulp air.
+Try picturing a 200 pound plus scaled giant surfacing near your boat in a glass smooth lagoon!

 For more information on other Amazon species, see our Amazon Gamefish Encyclopedia.